The Christian Basics series covers the basics of Christianity. This article explains how we can know God and what are the attributes of God.

 “Plunge yourself in the Godhead’s deepest sea; be lost in His immensity; and you shall come forth as from a couch of rest refreshed and invigorated.
 I know nothing which can so comfort the soul; so calm the swelling billows of sorrow and grief; so speak peace to the winds of trial, as a devout musing upon the subject of the Godhead.”
 (C.H.
-Surgeon)
+Spurgeon)

 The Bible claims to be the special revelation of the one true God.
 The Bible never tries to prove God.
 It simply states, “In the beginning God” (Genesis 1:1)

 The Bible speaks that there is only one God, and there is no one like God.

 “Yours, O Lord, is the greatness and the power and the glory and the victory and the majesty, for all that is in the heavens and in the earth is yours.
 Yours is the kingdom, O Lord, and you are exalted as head above all.”
 (1 Chronicles 29:11)

 “God greatly to be feared in the council of the holy ones, and awesome above all who are around him?
 O Lord God of hosts, who is mighty as you are, O Lord, with your faithfulness all around you?”
 (Psalm 89:7-8)

 “I am the Lord; that is my name; my glory I give to no other, nor my praise to carved idols.”
 (Isaiah 42:8)

 “You are my witnesses,” declares the Lord, “and my servant whom I have chosen, that you may know and believe me and understand that I am he.
 Before me no god was formed, nor shall there be any after me.”
 (Isaiah 43:10)